fnagel/generic-gallery/Documentation/Tutorial/Index.rst

 Linkvalidator configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This extension adds some default page TsConfig in order to config the needed fields:
+This extension adds some default page TsConfig in order to config the needed fields, see:
 `/Configuration/TypoScript/pageTsConfig.ts`